 - Lone Pair Repulsion: Lone pairs occupy more space than bonding pairs, pushing the bonding pairs closer together.
 This reduces the bond angle compared to a perfect tetrahedron.

 - Hybridization: Trigonal pyramidal molecules are sp³ hybridized, meaning the central atom’s orbitals mix to form four equivalent sp³ orbitals.
-Even so, the lone pair occupies one of these orbitals, altering the spatial arrangement.
+Still, the lone pair occupies one of these orbitals, altering the spatial arrangement.

 - Electronegativity of Substituents: The electronegativity of the atoms bonded to the central atom can affect bond angles.
 To give you an idea, in NH₃, the highly electronegative nitrogen atom pulls electron density toward itself, slightly compressing the bond angle.